Institut Pasteur de Dakar

 Grant in 2023

-The Central Bank of Liberia, established on March 18, 1999, by an act of the Liberian National Legislature, serves as the country's central banking authority.
-It succeeded the National Bank of Liberia and is responsible for issuing legal tender banknotes and coins, administering currency laws, and regulating the money supply.
-The principal objective of the Central Bank is to achieve and maintain price stability within the Liberian economy.
-Additionally, it provides various banking and financial services to support the financial system and promote economic growth.
+The Central Bank of Liberia, established on March 18, 1999, by an act of the Liberian National Legislature, serves as the nation's central banking authority, succeeding the National Bank of Liberia.
+Its primary functions include issuing legal tender banknotes and coins, administering currency laws, and regulating the money supply.
+The central bank's principal objective is to achieve and maintain price stability within the Liberian economy.
+Additionally, the Central Bank of Liberia provides various banking and financial services, playing a crucial role in the country's financial system and economic stability.

 First City Monument Bank